LIT-Protocol/developer-guides-code/conditional-signing/nodejs/README.md

 cp .env.example .env
 ```

-Within the `.env` there are to ENVs
+Within the `.env` file there are three ENVs

 1. `ETHEREUM_PRIVATE_KEY` - **Required** Will be used to generate an Ethers.js wallet to perform the signing of transactions
 2. `LIT_PKP_PUBLIC_KEY` - **Optional**